Marques Sullivan: College career

 Sullivan was one of the most highly recruited high school offensive lineman in the country.
-He decided to accept a scholarship to play college football for the Illinois Fighting Illini.
+He decided to accept a scholarship to play college football for the Fighting Illini at the University of Illinois Urbana-Champaign.
 As a redshirt freshman, Sullivan was an offensive tackle, starting in all eleven games for the Illini.

-During His sophomore year, Sullivan started eleven games at right tackle.
+During his sophomore year, Sullivan started eleven games at right tackle.

 In his junior year, he started all twelve games at left tackle and was named to the All-Big Ten second-team.
 The Illini played in the MicronPC.com Bowl, finishing with an 8-4 season.
 Sullivan was named to the All-Bowl team after the season.

 His senior year, he was named first-team Playboy All American, third-team FWAA All-American, as well as an honorable mention Football News All-American.
 He was also named All Big Ten second-team that same year.

 Sullivan graduated from the University of Illinois with a degree in Recreation, Sport and Tourism Management.